xavios/learn-next-js/Readme.md

   the FE apps.
 - parameterized route for editing the stars
 - put into containers and docker-compose the whole stuff
-- make sure to have loading state with the react router loader --> break up the Posts component and create a subRouter and use setState()

 - use an action to post the data
-- log down what you have learned about react-router-dom loaders.
+- log down what you have learned about react-router-dom loaders and defer, Await, React.Suspense